-Ted Gleason is in his fourth year at USC and now serves as head coach for the USC men's team after serving as coach for both the men's and women's teams the previous three seasons.
-Gleason works with Kurt Schuette, who is the director of golf, as well as assistant coach Dr. David Wright.
+Ted Gleason is in his third year serving as a coach for both the USC men's and women's golf teams.
+Gleason works with Kurt Schuette, who heads the men's team, as well as women's head coach Andrea Gaston and assistant coach David Wright.

 At SMU, Gleason was named the 2001 District VI Coach of the Year by Golfweek Magazine after leading his team to a 15th-place finish at the NCAA Championships.
 He also guided SMU to a berth in the 2002 NCAA Regional Championships and placed an individual into the NCAA Finals.
 He coached an All-American in both 2001 and 2002, as well as two Academic All-Americans in 2002.
 Gleason was an assistant coach for the Mustang men in 1999 and 2000, when he was also the interim women's head coach.

-Gleason, 36, and his wife Alicia have one son, Connor, who is 4, and a daughter, Riley, who is 2.
-The Gleasons reside in South Pasadena.
+Gleason, 34, and his wife Alicia have one son, Connor, who is two years old and a daughter, Reilly, who is one year old.